sgurkirpal/RISCV-Simulator/README.md

 	----Stalling(when you select this option, data hazards will be solved using stalling)
 	| --when you don't select this button
 	-----your code will execute without pipeline
 	|
+	|
+	|
+	|
+	PRINT PIPELINE REGISTER
+	|- after adding any pc value into it, buffer values for that instruction will be printed
+	|-if we check the checkbox "PRINT ALL PRINT REGISTER" , and press the button "PRINT PIPELINE REGISTER",
+  	|	all of the buffers will get printed at the end of output.
+	|
 	|_ _(Without Gui-on terminal)-
 	|	|